Brosgall Legal

 Affidavit of Witness to Signature

-This can be done by personal knowledge of the signer (the deponent personally knows the signer), or on the basis of identification (taking photo ID).
+This can be done by personal knowledge of the signer (the deponent personally knows the signer), or on the basis of identification (seeing photo ID).

 Affirmation